Stopping Places: Loch Ewe to Orkney

 Stromness

-A good small marina, managed remotely from Kirkwall and looked after by volunteers, very friendly!
+A good small marina, managed remotely from Kirkwall with daily visits, very friendly!
 Don't stray too far off or past the pontoons due to shallow water otherwise there are no significant problems.
 Book in advance see Orkney Marinas - Stromness Marina.

 Stromness marina.
 A good Co-Op on the right of the photo, a

-garage with fuel and Gas just behind it.
-The rest of the shops
+garage with fuel just behind it.
+The rest of the shops etc. are

 Hunda Sound (Scarpa Flow)